When you purchase through links on our site, we may earn a commission. Here’s how it works.

 No. If you’re searching for vegan puppy food, you are unlikely to find one that’s considered healthy for your puppy.
 Why?
 Veterinarians strongly advise against feeding puppies a vegan or even a vegetarian diet.
 Growing puppies not only need a puppy-specific formula, but they also require nutrients derived from animal-based proteins and often higher caloric content than you can find in vegan dog food.

 No. Cats are carnivores and require meat and animal products in their diets.
 Their digestive systems aren’t adapted to plant-based diets, and they won’t be healthy or thrive if you only feed them vegetarian or vegan diets.

-This brief video from a certified dog nutritionist provides a fantastic explanation of why your dog likely needs vitamin and other nutrient supplements if he’s on a homemade dog food diet, whether it’s vegan, vegetarian, or includes meat and animal products.
+This brief video from a certified dog nutritionist explains why your dog likely needs vitamin and other nutrient supplements if he’s on a homemade dog food diet, whether it’s vegan, vegetarian, or includes meat and animal products.

-If you want to go the homemade dog food route and want to learn more about nutrition requirements for dogs, Feed Your Best Friend Better: Easy, Nutritious Meals and Treats for Dogs is a good resource.
-But remember to consult with your veterinarian to make sure youre dog’s getting all the nutrients he needs.
+If you want to go the homemade dog food route and learn more about your dog’s nutrition requirements, the book Feed Your Best Friend Better: Easy, Nutritious Meals and Treats for Dogs is a helpful resource.
+But remember to consult with your veterinarian to make sure your dog’s getting all the nutrients he needs.

 If you’re switching your dog to a vegan diet with your vet’s approval, you’ll need to know how to transition him from his current food.
 Dogs’ digestive systems are extremely sensitive to sudden food changes and can develop diarrhea, constipation, upset stomach, and uncomfortable gas.
 So be sure to read our article on how to change your dog’s food safely before starting a new food.